-- 5.30 The regulations state that CJCs must set up an overview and scrutiny committee. - 5.31 Scrutiny will be essential to ensure accountability back to authorities and wider councillors. - 5.32 There has been some discussion amongst officials as to whether a 'sub-committee' of the CJC is an appropriate scrutiny vehicle, or whether authorities should set up a Joint Overview and Scrutiny Committee or individual councils should scrutinise their leader and the CJC directly. - 5.33 Irrespective of any joint scrutiny arrangement, individual council scrutiny committees would be able to seek to scrutinise regional bodies as they do now.
+- 5.30 The regulations state that CJCs must set up an overview and scrutiny committee. - 5.31 Scrutiny will be essential to ensure accountability back to authorities and wider councillors. - 5.32 There has been some discussion amongst officials as to whether a 'subcommittee' of the CJC is an appropriate scrutiny vehicle, or whether authorities should set up a Joint Overview and Scrutiny Committee or individual councils should scrutinise their leader and the CJC directly. - 5.33 Irrespective of any joint scrutiny arrangement, individual council scrutiny committees would be able to seek to scrutinise regional bodies as they do now.
 A balance will needs to be struck however in managing multiple scrutiny demands on senior CJC staff and members across several constituent authorities' scrutiny arrangements.
-Concern has been expressed by the WLGA and Officer, on the lack of clarity at this stage, around this important element of the democratic process.